zhiwang1998/zhiwang1998.github.io/_pages/about.md

 News 🔥
 ======
-- **Apr 2026** Our paper “Transfer Learning-enabled Contactless Blood Pressure Monitoring” was accepted by TMC.
+- **Apr 2026** Our paper “Transfer Learning-enabled Contactless Blood Pressure Monitoring” was accepted by IEEE TMC.
 - **Feb 2026** Our paper “mmWaveFlow: Unified Enhancement and Generation of mmWave Human Point Clouds” was accepted by CVPR 2026.